prathimacode-hub/GSSoC-2022/Awesome Chrome Extensions/Change Background Color/README.md

 - Add popup html file that has 4 color options to change the background color
 - Included css and js file to function this project
+- Include json file with all necessary add-ons

 ## Setup instructions